plone/volto/packages/registry/docs/index.md

 ### Initialization

+% QUESTION: Should this go to "HowTo"s?
 **TODO**
 By default, the configuration registry is empty.
 In the context of a Volto app, the registry gets initialized by Volto by default.

 ### Accessing the configuration registry
+% QUESTION: Should this go to "HowTo"s?
 The configuration registry can be accessed by:

 ```ts